Quantum time in near-horizon region of a black hole: Near-horizon region and the unique clock

-The other problem which can be considered in PaW picture is, that one can partition the total Hilbert space of the universe in infinity many inequivalent ways into tensor-product structure.
-Therefore there are several choice of clock-rest system which is called clock ambiguity $\cite{MV}$.
+In the PaW picture, another issue to be taken into account is the possibility of partitioning the entire Hilbert space of the universe into an infinite number of inequivalent tensor-product structures.
+This leads to multiple options for the clock-rest system, which is referred to as clock ambiguity \cite{MV}.

-First we consider clock ambiguity by details and then indicate that how it works in near-horizon zone.
+First, we consider the clock ambiguity in detail and then indicate how it works in the near-horizon region.
 The clock ambiguity problem is as follows.
-One can choose a suitable orthonormal basis $|k>$ in the overall Hilbert space $\mathcal{H}$ ,
+One can choose a suitable orthonormal basis $|k\rangle$ in the overall Hilbert space $\mathcal{H}$,

-where $|k>$ can be written as $|t>_{C}|\phi_{t}>_{R}$ in a given tensor product structure $\mathcal{H} = \mathcal{H}_{C}\otimes\mathcal{H}_{R} $.
+where $|k\rangle$ can be written as $|t\rangle_{C}|\phi_{t}\rangle_{R}$ in a given tensor product structure $\mathcal{H} = \mathcal{H}_{C}\otimes\mathcal{H}_{R} $.
 Next, consider a different state of the universe, such as

-We know that there is a unitary operator $S$ such that $|\tilde{\psi}>=S|\psi>$.
+We know that there is a unitary operator $S$ such that $|\tilde{\psi}\rangle=S|\psi\rangle$.
 Therefore we have

-where $|\tilde{k}>=S^{\dagger}|k>$
+where $|\tilde{k}\rangle=S^{\dagger}|k\rangle.$

-The clock ambiguity claims that as long as on can choose basis $|\tilde{k}>= |t>_{\tilde{C}}|\phi_{t}>_{\tilde{R}}$ by a different bipartite tensor product structure and since there are countless such choices, therefore it leads to different description of evolution of the rest.
+The clock ambiguity claims that, as long as one can choose a basis $|\tilde{k}\rangle= |t\rangle_{\tilde{C}}|\phi_{t}\rangle_{\tilde{R}}$ with a different bipartite tensor product structure, considering the fact that there are countless such choices, this leads to a different description of the evolution of the rest.

-There is no clock ambiguity because of following reasons \begin{itemize} \item[Case one]: There is no interaction between subsystems $C$ and $R$: In this case there is no ambiguity in clock definition.
-The tensor product structure of the system of clock and rest is $\mathcal{H_{C}}\otimes \mathcal{H_{R}}$ and since the clock and rest are non-interacting the Hamiltonian is given by $H=H_{C}\otimes I_{R}+I_{C}\otimes H_{R}$.
-By applying the PaW approach the relative state $|\phi_{t}>_{R}$ is evolved by a unitary evolution as follows
+There is no clock ambiguity because of following reasons: \begin{itemize} \item[Case one]: There is no interaction between subsystems $C$ and $R$: In this case, there is no ambiguity in clock definition.
+The tensor product structure of the system of clock and rest is $\mathcal{H_{C}}\otimes \mathcal{H_{R}}$ and since the clock and rest are non-interacting, the Hamiltonian is given by $H=H_{C}\otimes I_{R}+I_{C}\otimes H_{R}$.
+By applying the PaW approach the relative state $|\phi_{t}\rangle_{R}$ is evolved by a unitary evolution as follows